saxenism/solidity-nirvana/docs/enum/enum_main.md

 * Purple Orca
 * Coral Peacock

-Suppose you intend to use the variable `favSquad` to denote your user's favorite squad and use that variable for subsequent logic.
+Suppose you intend to use the variable `favSquad` to denote your user's favorite *Black Clover* squad and use that variable in subsequent logic.

 One option (particularly messy one) would be to allow users to enter `strings` that denote their favorite squads, but that would bring forth a whole new hell of matching proper cases (upper cases and lower cases), also someone could enter a `string` that is out of scope, like `Spade Kingdom` for example.